pierre-guillou/paraview-ttk/Documentation/dev/build.md

   * `PARAVIEW_INSTALL_DEVELOPMENT_FILES` (default `ON`): If set, ParaView will install its headers, CMake API, etc. into its install tree for use.
-  * `PARAVIEW_RELOCATABLE_INSTALL` (default `ON`): If set, the install tree will be relocatable to another path.
-If unset, the install tree may be tied to the build machine with absolute paths, but finding dependencies in non-standard locations may require work without passing extra information when consuming ParaView.
+  * `PARAVIEW_RELOCATABLE_INSTALL` (default `ON`): If set, the install tree will be relocatable to another path or machine.
+External dependencies needed by ParaView which are in non-standard locations may need manual settings in ParaView-using projects (those which share an install prefix with ParaView should be OK though).
+If unset, the install tree will include hints for the location of its dependencies which may include build-machine-specific paths in the install tree.
+  * `PARAVIEW_SERIAL_TESTS_USE_MPIEXEC` (default `OFF`): Used on HPC to run serial tests on compute nodes.
+If set, it prefixes serial tests with "${MPIEXEC_EXECUTABLE}" "${MPIEXEC_NUMPROC_FLAG}" "1" ${MPIEXEC_PREFLAGS}

 <!--
 These variables should be documented once they're effective again.